McDonald's claws back $105 million from fired CEO Steve Easterbrook - KESQ

 The total amount of his severance package is $105 million in cash and stock.
 However, it’s not clear how much of that is stock or cash.

-McDonald’s lawsuit states that the company was tipped off to Easterbrook’s other relationships with employees in July, and opened a new investigation which found proof of three sexual relationships.
+McDonald’s lawsuit states that the company was tipped off to Easterbrook’s other relationships with employees in July, and opened a new investigation that found proof of three sexual relationships.

 The evidence for those relationships, according to the suit, came in the form of “dozens of nude, partially nude, or sexually explicit photographs and videos of various women,” including photographs of the three employees.
 Easterbrook allegedly attached the images to emails he sent from his work to his personal account.